A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Photo by Pixta

-Also famous for its hydrangeas, Meigetsuin Temple is surrounded by fantastic natural scenery year-round.
-For the best view of its fall foliage, be sure to head inside the main hall, and take a look out at the garden through its distinctive circular window.
+For the best view of the fall foliage, be sure to visit the main hall and look out at the garden through its distinctive circular window.

 6. Rurikoin Temple, Kyoto